Why is Everyone Travelling to Tulum Right Now?

 What is the best way to get to Tulum?

 With the majority of international flights arriving into Cancún, skip the chaotic, neon-lit city and make your way directly to Tulum.
 To get to Tulum from Cancún, it is only a one and a half-hour journey in a private car.
 Alternatively, if your flight arrives inline with one of six departures of the ADO bus from Cancún Airport Terminal 2, you can travel to Tulum for under 300 pesos.

 Tulum is split into two parts: Tulum Pueblo and Tulum Beach.
 There is a three kilometre straight stretch of bike lane that takes you between the two.
-Once you reach the roundabout, glide smuggly past the traffic that accumulates.
-Turning left leads you to the public beach and Tulum ruins.
+Once you reach the roundabout, glide smugly past the traffic that accumulates.
+Turning left leads you to the public beach and Mayan ruins.

 Alternatively, cycle to the right, past glamorous people floating by in white kimonos.
 En route, catch an occasional glimpse of the turquoise sea.
 Discover an array of trendy and rustic beach bars folded into the jungle, all bouncing to the psychedelic beats of techno music.
 Commit to a minimum spend at a bar of your choice and pass the day under the shade of a palapa and listen to the waves gently kiss the powder-soft sand.